Mattias421/stanford-ilabs-rpi-project/ilabs instructions (1).md

 There will be a [CSV](https://github.com/Mattias421/stanford-ilabs-rpi-project/blob/main/experiments/objects/objects.csv) explaining which variables apply to which photo.
 The experiment photos can be found in the [photos folder](https://github.com/Mattias421/stanford-ilabs-rpi-project/tree/main/experiments/objects/photos) of each experiment.
 These can be viewed in the moba file explorer.

-This CSV and photos folder can now be sent to stanford to
+This CSV and photos folder can now be sent to Stanford.

 Disclaimer: Using this project will not make you better at photography, it only helps with taking multiple photos of the same experiment state at the same time!